csushma03/newdemo/README.md

-# newdemo - this is poll scm demo
+# newdemo - this is github webhook demo
 newdemo